Professional Diploma in Business Management

 Timetables

-Dublin Main Campus: This course will commence September 2025.
+Dublin Main Campus: This course will commence in February 2026.
 It will run one evening per week from 6.00pm - 9.30pm over 24 weeks, course dates outlined below.

 Dublin City Centre: The next intake of this course will be mid September 2025 (Autumn semester).
 It will run one evening per week from 18.30 - 21.30 over two 12 week semesters.